Italian Baroque: Secular construction

 New secular construction resulted from the establishment of pioneering religious orders.
-Between 1524 and 1575, the Barnabite, Jesuit, Oratorian and Theatine orders came into being, and as their influence spread, more and more new churches began being built.
+Between 1524 and 1575, the Barnabite, Jesuit, Oratory of Saint Philip Neri, and Theatine orders came into being, and as their influence spread, more and more new churches began being built.
 By 1725, there were 323 churches in Rome alone, serving a permanent population of fewer than 150,000 people.
 Because of this rapid growth in church building, it became the responsibility of these religious orders to spread the word of Catholicism to the population.
-Religious books were increasingly being printed in Venice for distribution to the clergy and literate worshipers, passed out during mass and offering continuous reminders of the presence of Christ on everyday life.
+Religious books were increasingly being printed in Venice for distribution to the clergy and literate worshipers, passed out during mass and offering continuous reminders of the presence of Christ in everyday life.

 Churches had now become a place for encouragement- spaces of expansive beauty and decoration.

-They provided exciting imagery that contrasted greatly with the iconoclastic inclinations of the Protestant Reformation led by Martin Luther”.
+They provided exciting imagery that contrasted greatly with the iconoclastic inclinations of the Protestant Reformation led by Martin Luther.

 The Roman Church realized the power that art could have to inspire and, therefore, they became preoccupied with extravagance and display.
-Their intent was to overwhelm viewers, catch their attention, and make them want to see more.
-Entering a Baroque church where visual space, music and ceremony were combined was a powerful device for securing loyalty of congregations.
+They intended to overwhelm viewers, catch their attention, and make them want to see more.
+Entering a Baroque church where visual space, music and ceremony were combined was a powerful device for securing the loyalty of congregations.
 The bigger and more beautiful the space, the more people wanted to go.
 Complex geometry, curving and intricate stairway arrangements and large-scale sculptural ornamentation offered a sense of movement and mystery within the space.

-Il Gesù was the first of many Counter-Reformation churches built in Rome; serving as the mother church of the new Jesuit order.
+Il Gesù was the first of many Counter-Reformation churches built in Rome, serving as the mother church of the new Jesuit order.
 Designed by Giacomo Barozzi da Vignola, the church of Il Gesù soon became the prototype for the Baroque churches that the Jesuit order built or rebuilt during the Counter-Reformation era.
 The interior of the Gesu was a study of the grandeur that Roman classicism could offer when combined with simplicity in large scale.
-High windows puncture the nave's barrel vault, as a ring of windows in the drum of the dome bring beams of natural light into the interior, creating a dramatic contrast of light and darkness in relatively dim space.
+High windows puncture the nave's barrel vault, as a ring of windows in the drum of the dome brings beams of natural light into the interior, creating a dramatic contrast of light and darkness in relatively dim space.